 Sage Graduate Assistantships

-- Upon receipt of FAFSA information, which identifies the level of federal and state aid for which the student is eligible, the Office of Financial Aid Services determines whether or not the student is also eligible for a graduate assistantship and provides that information to the Coordinator of Graduate Assistantships.
+- Upon receipt of the GA contract, the Office of Financial Aid Services determines whether or not the student is also eligible for a graduate assistantship based off the student's current NSLDS report and loan borrowing history.
+Students in Default or have over-borrowed over the aggregate loan limits will be ineligible to participate in the Graduate Assistantship.

 Students enrolled for six hours per semester, including the summer term, may receive no more than one graduate assistantship per year; students enrolled for nine or more hours may receive two graduate assistantships per year.

-An assistantship award means that the student is eligible to apply for the open assistantship positions posted on the Sage Graduate School website.
+An assistantship award means that the student is eligible to apply for the open assistantship positions posted on the Sage Graduate Schools website.
 Job descriptions allow students to match their skills and experience to the openings available.
 These may be in academic departments or administrative offices; selection is made by the individual supervising the graduate assistant. **Please Note: The Coordinator of Graduate Assistantships does not place GA's.
 Each applicant should be pro-active and contact the supervisor of the positions they are interested in directly.
 When a selection has been made, the graduate assistant will need to sign a contract of employment and forms needed for the payroll office.
+The graduate assistant will not be eligible to start his/her position(s) until all paperwork is completed with the GA Coordinator and the Payroll Office.

 Student assistants may be asked to perform only duties that are contained in the job description for the position they occupy; they may not be asked or required to perform inappropriate services (e.g., child care, pet care, or other personal services) as part of their responsibilities.
 Student assistants are expected to be accountable and professional in carrying out the duties of the position; less than satisfactory performance may result in the termination of an assistantship award.

 Graduate stipends are paid twice each month, on the regular pay dates for staff employees.
-A form I-90 or other proof of eligibility to work in the U.S. must be provided to the Coordinator of Graduate Assistantships before compensation may begin.
+A form I-90 or other proof of eligibility to work in the U.S. must be completed with the Payroll Office before compensation may begin.

 Teaching assistantships may be available to a limited number of students in post-masters programs who have already earned masters degrees and who are otherwise qualified to deliver undergraduate instruction.
 Such awards are contingent on departmental need for such instruction.
 Teaching assistants are assigned to a departmental faculty mentor who provides supervision and feedback during the teaching assignment.
 Teaching assistants, as with other instructional faculty, receive course evaluations from students and a final written evaluation from the faculty mentor.